 - make your changes, if any and then type exit to allow live-helper to continue.

-Once live-helper has finished, you'll find your completed ISO in the debian-live directory.
+Once live-helper has finished, you will find your completed ISO in the debian-live directory.

 1. Burn the ISO to a CD or DVD

-2. Test your new creation by rebooting from the CD/DVD.
+2. Test your newly created distribution by restarting from the CD/DVD.

-Note: With your CD/DVD or USB build, you can save your changes back to a USB device via the persistent feature.
+Note: With your CD or USB build, you can save your changes back to a drive via the persistent feature.
 Simply create a partition on the device labeled casper-rw and type live persistent at boot to enable saving and restoring of settings/changes.

 Example: mkfs.ext2 -L casper-rw /dev/sdx2

-As is also shown in the Ubuntu tutorial!
+As is also shown in the How to Install Ubuntu Linux ISO on USB with a secondary persistent partition tutorial.